 About 1 in 4 people with moderate-to-severe kidney disease also has gout.
 When you have chronic kidney disease, your kidneys don’t work as well as they should to remove uric acid from the body.
 Too much uric acid in your blood can cause gout.

-If you are taking oral medicines for gout, and still having flares or pain and swelling in your hands, feet, or other joints, that may be a sign that your gout is out of control.
+If you are taking oral medicines for gout, and still having flares or pain and swelling in your hands, feet, or other joints, that may be a sign that your gout is uncontrolled.
 Ask your nephrologist if a blood test to measure your uric acid levels is an option for you.
 If oral gout medicines are not doing enough to control your gout, ask your nephrologist about KRYSTEXXA.

 *KRYSTEXXA has not been studied to remove urate deposition from any of the body's organs.

-If you are taking an oral medication for your out-of-control gout and are still experiencing more than 1 flare or the presence of tophi in the last 12 months, it might be time to try another treatment option.
+If you are taking an oral medication for your uncontrolled gout and are still experiencing more than 1 flare or the presence of tophi in the last 12 months, it might be time to try another treatment option.
 Talk to your nephrologist or doctor to get more information.

-KRYSTEXXA was tested in patients with mild-to-moderate chronic kidney disease .
+KRYSTEXXA was tested in patients with mild to moderate chronic kidney disease .
 It has been shown to be effective and has a proven safety profile.

 Gout signs and symptoms